Image

 bosnia and herzegovina

-SOC (Sarajevo Open Centre) works to advance human rights in Bosnia and Herzegovina (B&H), with a focus on the rights of women and LGBTI people.
+Sarajevo Open Centre (SOC) works to advance human rights in Bosnia and Herzegovina (B&H), with a focus on the rights of women and LGBTI people.
 Their own research has already exposed issues with abortion access – provision of services is patchy, and where abortion is available it is often overpriced, and performed without proper anaesthesia, counselling and support.

 Noting the rise of right-wing, anti-abortion rhetoric, SOC will engage with civil society organisations in B&H, as well as other countries in the region, to mobilise a feminist activist movement in support of safe and accessible abortion services.
 They will conduct comprehensive research into the status of abortion services in B&H and use it to engage decision-makers, medical experts and politicians in a proactive, united campaign for progress on reproductive rights.